Skip to content

-In 2009, Wisconsin passed the Working Lands Initiative, creating the state’s first ever Purchase of Agricultural Conservation Easements program.
+In 2009, Wisconsin passed the Working Lands Initiative, creating the state’s first-ever Purchase of Agricultural Conservation Easements program.
 After funding one round of easements, however, no additional resources were allocated to the program, creating a significant hurdle for farmers seeking options to keep their land available for agriculture forever.

 The Wisconsin Farmland Protection Partnership Project seeks to address the need for increased agricultural conservation easement funding in the state.
-The partnership, funded by USDA Natural Resources Conservation Service (NRCS) Regional Conservation Partnership Program, plans to slow the loss of vital agricultural land by accelerating permanent Wisconsin farmland protection statewide.
+The partnership, funded by the USDA Natural Resources Conservation Service (NRCS) Regional Conservation Partnership Program, plans to slow the loss of vital agricultural land by accelerating permanent Wisconsin farmland protection statewide.

 What’s at stake when Wisconsin loses its agricultural land?